koide3/small_gicp/README.md

 ## License
 This package is released under the MIT license.

+If you find this package useful for your project, please consider leaving a comment here.
+It would help the author gain internal recognition in his organization and keep working on this project.

 ## Papers
 - Kenji Koide, Masashi Yokozuka, Shuji Oishi, and Atsuhiko Banno, Voxelized GICP for Fast and Accurate 3D Point Cloud Registration, ICRA2021